FalkoGuderian/HeadacheDiary/README.md

 - **Local Storage**: All headache data stored locally in your browser
 - **No Tracking**: No analytics or tracking scripts
 - **AI Privacy**: Only sends data to OpenRouter during analysis (optional feature)
+- **Voice Privacy**: Audio recordings are temporarily processed by Google Gemini via OpenRouter for transcription only, then discarded
 - **Data Control**: Full control over your personal health data
+- **HTTPS Required**: Voice features require secure connections (HTTPS or localhost)